 Inhibitory neurons come in several different varieties, each defined by containing some protein that the others don’t.
 The significance is gradually being unravelled.
 M. E. Hern & R. A. Nicoll Somatostatin and parvalbumin synapses on to hippocampal pyramidal cells are regulated by distinct mechanisms PNAS Vol. 115 p.589 9 January 2018.
 Meanwhile a study of cell types in the visual cortex and part of the motor cortex of mice has shown that the excitatory neurons differ more noticeably between the two areas than the inhibitory ones do.
 B. Tasic et al. Shared and distinct transcriptomic cell types across neocortical areas Nature Vol. 563 p.72 1 November 2018

 How learning happens is one of the most interesting questions in neuroscience, and prompts a great deal of research.
-Much of it focuses on the hippocampus, the seahorse-shaped structure nestling in what’s known as medial temporal cortex – the bit that curls inward under the rest on either side.
+Much of it focuses on the hippocampus, the seahorse-shaped structure nestling in what’s known as medial temporal cortex – the bit that curls inward on either side.
 It was here that it was discovered that neuronal connections strengthen with use and weaken with idleness, something that also happens in other brain areas, with varying timescales and varying degrees of permanence.
 One of the effects in the hippocampus is that a succession of sensory inputs can be preserved for long enough for large-scale patterns to be perceived.
 Another, closely related function is preserving the order in which events occur.
 This has been confirmed by N. C. Heyworth & L. R. Squire The nature of recollection across months and years and after medial temporal lobe damage PNAS Vol. 116 p.4619 5 March 2019.
 Subjects with damage to the medial temporal lobe were taken on a 25 minute guided walk during which eleven planned events occurred, and their recollections of the walk were compared with those of controls immediately afterward, after one month, or up to two and a half years later.
 The most outstanding difference was that the memory-impaired patients reported the incidents of the walk in random order, whereas the control group preserved the order.

 Another important function to which the hippocampus contributes is recording what is where.
 C. E. Connor & J. J. Knierim Integration of objects and space in perception and memory Nat.
 Neurosci.
 Vol. 20 p.1493 November 2017.
 This is one of several articles in an issue focussed on spatial cognition.